Admin Permissions Required

 To access this, use 'Portal' at https://portal.PowerBISentinel.com

-Note: Power BI Service Admin is a new permission level added in late 2019, which is different from (and superior to) a Power BI Admin.
+Note: Some Power BI datacentres now allow a Power BI Service Admin to authorise this.
+Power BI Service Admin is a new permission level added in late 2019, which is different from (and superior to) a Power BI Admin.

 The process is: